kyanderson0446/MSBA_HC/README.md

 ## Project Description
 Throughout, the task was to distinguish between default and non-default customers based on their credit history and other features.
 HomeCredit specializes in offering loans to individuals considered risky by traditional lenders but still capable of repayment.

-Throughout the EDA process [EDA notebook](https://github.com/kyanderson0446/MSBA_HC/blob/549f5a8dc80ffc59d0ce85b6604465431d918afb/EDA/HC_EDA_code.ipynb), it became evident that handling missing values, imputing values, balancing the dataset through up/downsampling, and feature engineering were crucial to improving model performance.
+Throughout the EDA process, [EDA notebook](https://github.com/kyanderson0446/MSBA_HC/blob/549f5a8dc80ffc59d0ce85b6604465431d918afb/EDA/HC_EDA_code.ipynb), it became evident that handling missing values, imputing values, balancing the dataset through up/downsampling, and feature engineering were crucial to improving model performance.

 ## Visualizations
 Numeric data types correlation plot to identify collinearity.